Why do we underestimate how long it will take to complete a task?

 How it all started

 The planning fallacy was first proposed by Daniel Kahneman & Amos Tversky, two foundational figures in the field of behavioural economics.
 In a 1977 paper, Kahneman and Tversky argued that, when making predictions about the future, people tend to rely largely on intuitive judgments that are often inaccurate.
-However, the types of errors that people make are not random, but systematic, indicating that they resulted from uniform cognitive biases.
+However, the types of errors that people make are not random, but systematic, indicating that they result from uniform cognitive biases.

 In this paper, Kahnemany & Tversky brought up planning as an example of how bias interferes with our forecasts for the future.
 “Scientists and writers,” they said, apparently drawing from experience, “are notoriously prone to underestimate the time required to complete a project, even when they have considerable experience of past failures to live up to planned schedules.”
 They named this phenomenon the “planning fallacy” and argued that it arose from our tendency to ignore distributional (outside) data.5

 Now one of the most iconic man-made structures in the world, the construction of the Sydney Opera House was mired with delays and unforeseen difficulties that caused the project to drag on for a decade longer than planned.
 The original projected cost was $7 million; by the time it was done, it had cost $102 million.4

 The Australian Government insisted that construction begin early, wanting to break ground, while public opinion about the Opera House was still favorable and funding was still in place.
 However, the architect had not yet completed the final plans, leading to major structural issues that had to be addressed down the road, slowing the project down and inflating the budget.
 One major problem: the original podium was not strong enough to support the House’s famous shell-shaped roof and had to be rebuilt entirely.